 What causes toe walking?

-Toe walking can be broken down into two different categories, idiopathic or non-idiopathic.
+Toe walking falls into one of two different categories, idiopathic or non-idiopathic.

-- Idiopathic: meaning without a cause.
+- Idiopathic means that the condition is without a cause.
 The majority of typically developing children that walk on their toes would fall into this category.
-This type will always be bilateral and symmetrical in nature.
+This type will always be bilateral and symmetrical.

 - Loss of range of motion